pounard/SimpleFlow/README.md

 version of the BPMN specification.

-The primary goal of this API is to give a simple and fast implementation of finite state machine, and eventually of more complexe business processes in order to implement such things as business objects workflow in various business software by providing strict invalid objects state change error control during runtime in order to avoid pragmatic errors and saved data inconsitency.
+The primary goal of this API is to give a simple and fast implementation of finite state machine, and eventually of more complex business processes in order to implement such things as business objects workflow in various business software by providing strict invalid objects state change error control during runtime in order to avoid pragmatic errors and saved data inconsitency.